OCA/account-invoicing/account_invoice_zero_autopay/README.rst

 One possible use case is that users create sales orders with price 0 to deliver free products (gifts, faulty products replenishment...), and always stay undone due to this.
+Another one is when dealing with discount coupon codes that leads to a 0 amount sales order.

 This module was named 'account_invoice_zero' before v8